Skip to Main Content

 Oxford's food scene has historically punched below its weight relative to the city's profile and visitor spend.
 That is changing.
 The past decade has brought a more serious restaurant culture to the city, though it remains a smaller and less competitive market than Cambridge or Bath.
 Against that backdrop, hotel dining programmes carry more responsibility here than in larger cities: for many visitors staying in the centre, the hotel's food and drink offer is where they anchor their evenings.

 The editorial angle matters here.
-Hotels in the Michelin Selected tier are expected to bring coherence to their dining offer , not simply to have a restaurant on-site, but to operate one that reflects the broader quality signal the hotel's selection implies.
+Hotels in the Michelin Selected tier are expected to bring coherence to their dining offer, not simply to have a restaurant on-site, but to operate one that reflects the broader quality signal the hotel's selection implies.
 In comparable UK properties, this has translated in different ways: The Newt in Somerset built its dining identity around the estate's agricultural programme; Gleneagles in Auchterarder maintains multiple dining formats at different registers.
 The Store Oxford, positioned on one of England's most recognisable academic streets, has a specific kind of context to work with: an intellectual and architectural seriousness that the food and drink offer can either honour or ignore.

 Where The Store Sits Among Oxford's Options

 Oxford's premium hotel tier is compact.
 The Graduate by Hilton Oxford and its sibling, The Randolph Hotel Oxford, a Graduate by Hilton, bring chain-group infrastructure and brand recognition to the city-centre market.
-The independents , Old Parsonage, Old Bank, Artist Residence , compete on personality and service texture.
+The independents, Old Parsonage, Old Bank, Artist Residence, compete on personality and service texture.
 The Store Oxford's Michelin Selected status signals it is operating in the personality-led tier rather than the branded-chain segment, and its Broad Street position gives it a geographic claim that most competitors cannot match.

-For visitors making comparisons across this peer set, the question is usually framed around what kind of Oxford experience the hotel reinforces.
+For visitors making comparisons across this comparable set, the question is usually framed around what kind of Oxford experience the hotel reinforces.
 The Old Parsonage Hotel, on Banbury Road, offers a quieter residential feel on the northern approach to the city.
 The Old Bank Hotel on the High Street places guests in the commercial centre.
-The Store Oxford, on Broad Street, situates guests within the university quarter proper , closer to the Bodleian, the colleges' front facades, and the concentrated academic architecture that most visitors arrive specifically to see.
+The Store Oxford, on Broad Street, situates guests within the university quarter proper, closer to the Bodleian, the colleges' front facades, and the concentrated academic architecture that most visitors arrive specifically to see.

 Beyond Oxford, the Michelin Selected designation connects The Store to a wider set of UK properties operating at similar quality thresholds.
-For context on what that tier looks like in other cities and settings, the Hotel du Vin at One Devonshire Gardens in Glasgow, Longueville Manor in Jersey, and Farlam Hall Hotel and Restaurant in The Lake District represent the range that Selected properties span , from historic manor-house formats to urban conversion hotels like The Store itself.
+For context on what that tier looks like in other cities and settings, the Hotel du Vin at One Devonshire Gardens in Glasgow, Longueville Manor in Jersey, and Farlam Hall Hotel and Restaurant in The Lake District represent the range that Selected properties span, from historic manor-house formats to urban conversion hotels like The Store itself.
 Further afield in the international Michelin Selected tier, properties such as The Savoy in London and Badrutt's Palace Hotel in St. Moritz illustrate the upper boundary of what the designation can encompass.

 Planning Your Stay